melipefelgaco/melipefelgaco/README.md

 ## :rocket: [Portfolio](https://fmagesty.github.io/fmagesty/) :rocket:
 -->

-- 🌱 I have fun making some projects on my free time.
-Most of them are open-source and can be accessed [here](https://github.com/fmagesty?tab=repositories)
+- 🌱 I have fun making/contributing to open source projects

-- :computer: Mainly using Ruby/Rails for backend and JavaScript/React/React-Native on frontend for my projects

-- :rocket: Testing new techs on my projects whenever I can.
-Currently studying dockerizing implementations and design patterns
+- :computer: Currently using React/React-Native and Ruby on Rails daily but also trying some new languages/techs from time to time

 - :headphones: Fun fact: I'll walk back and forth while ~~rotating~~ trying to rotate a pen on my hand sometimes